mozilla/releases-comm-central/mailnews/base/docs/message_database.md

 ### Folder information

 Folder properties are persisted in the database (accessed via `nsIDBFolderInfo`).
-This covers things such as the GUI view settings, the name of the IMAP mailbox this folder represents, how much space could be reclaimed by a folder compaction etcera...
+This covers things such as the GUI view settings, the name of the IMAP mailbox this folder represents, how much space could be reclaimed by a folder compaction etc...

 ### Other